It’s easy to think that the most expensive WordPress hosting provider will give you:

 - Test 5: Support quality (I installed a false flag virus on each site)

-For Test 1 and 2, I tested each site’s website loading times (from cached results) using different website speed tools.
+For Tests 1 and 2, I tested each site’s website loading times (from cached results) using different website speed tools.

 For the 3rd test, I needed to see how the hosts handled a little extra stress.
-To do this, I used Load Impact, which assessed how each host handles 500 simultaneous visitors.
+I used Load Impact to do this, which assessed how each host handles 500 simultaneous visitors.

-As for the 4th test, I wanted to test the actual server performance for each site.
-I used Kevin Ohashi’s WordPress Performance Tester Plugin which stress tests server resources by performing numerous functions like math function tests, string manipulation tests, and loop iterations.
+For the 4th test, I wanted to test each site’s actual server performance.
+I used Kevin Ohashi’s WordPress Performance Tester Plugin, which stresses server resources by performing numerous functions, such as math function tests, string manipulation tests, and loop iterations.

-This is a great test to assess hosting solutions because it shows the difference between a server rendering a cached page and one that actually has to think about performing different activities.
-Once each site-finished crunching the data, I looked at the execution time and queries per second.
+This is an excellent test for assessing hosting solutions because it shows the difference between a server rendering a cached page and one that has to think about performing different activities.
+Once each site finished crunching the data, I looked at the execution time and queries per second.

 Finally, for the 5th test, I wanted to test the customer support team from each host.
-I asked them to solve 3 common problems:
+I asked them to solve three common problems:

 - Would they take care of website transfers?